top of page

 And all that believed were together, and had all things common; And sold their possessions and goods, and parted them to all men, as every man had need.
 And the multitude of them that believed were of one heart and of one soul: neither said any of them that ought of the things which he possessed was his own; but they had all things common (Act.
 2:44-45; 4:32).

-The following New Testament passages further invalidate the practice of a common purse:
+The following New Testament passages reinforce the principle of individual stewardship over finances:

 Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth (Eph.
 4:28).